Yukon historical timeline

 Reduced global sea levels and the formation of the Bering land bridge linked Eurasia with North America.
-The towering St. Elias Mountains cut off precipitation bound for the interior and prevented ice sheets from forming in Beringia.
+This ice-free area is called Beringia.
+The St. Elias Mountains cut off precipitation bound for the interior and prevented ice sheets from forming in Beringia.
 Yukon’s Ice Age was distinct in that west-central and northern Yukon remained ice-free as part of the eastern area of Beringia.
-This ice-free refuge was a vast cold and arid grassland and home to woolly mammoths, horses and lions.
+This ice-free refuge was a vast cold and arid grassland and home to woolly mammoth, horses and lions.

 The ice ages and Beringia came to an end approximately 10,000 years ago.
 Global warming melted the glaciers and the water poured into the oceans.
 As sea levels rose, the Bering land bridge flooded.
 Extinction of many ice age mammals changed the face of Yukon forever.

-About 10,000 to approximately 25,000 years ago: Yukon is home to the woolly mammoth, Yukon horse, steppe bison, scimitar cat and saiga antelope.
+10 to 25,000 years ago: Yukon is home to the woolly mammoth, Yukon wild horse, steppe bison, scimitar cat and saiga antelope.

-10,000 to approximately 5,000 years ago in the post-glacial period: Early occupants mainly hunt caribou with microlithic weapons at the end of spears propelled by throwing boards or atlatls.
+10,000 to 5,000 years ago: Early human occupants mainly hunt caribou with microlithic weapons at the end of spears propelled by spear thowers (atlatls).

 1,200 years ago: A massive volcanic eruption along the Yukon-Alaska border blankets much of southern Yukon with thick deposits of volcanic ash.
 First appearance of the bow and arrow in Yukon.

 1750 – 1890: The height of trade between coastal Tlingit middlemen and interior Yukon people supplying furs to markets in Asia, Europe and North America.

 1825: Sir John Franklin begins searching for the Northwest Passage and maps the Arctic coastline from the mouth of the Mackenzie River to the Alaskan North Slope.